Skip To Main Content

 Big Ideas:

-• Teachers record learning progress on each standard by having students focus on specific learning targets and provide evidence of their learning
+• Teachers record learning progress on each standard by having students focus on specific learning targets and provide evidence of their learning.

-• Work that is done as practice is graded for feedback but the rating is not recorded in the gradebook
+• Work that is done as practice is graded for feedback but the rating is not recorded in the gradebook.

 Until recently, teachers collected every assignment and counted them towards a grade.
 Assignments were usually grouped into categories based on the type of task that they were and each category held a certain weight which allowed an average to be calculated at the end of the quarter.

-Now, instead of creating categories based on the type of task performed, the grading categories are based on the content and skills that students should be Proficient in.
+Now, instead of creating categories based on the type of task performed, the grading categories are based on the content and skills that students should be proficient in.

-Task-based categories vs. Learning Standards
+Learning Standards

 Big Ideas:

-• A ‘body of evidence’ is a collection of pieces of evidence that demonstrate understanding of the learning targets
+• A ‘body of evidence’ is a collection of pieces of evidence that demonstrate understanding of the learning targets.

-• Our purpose in collecting a body of evidence is to allow teachers to determine an accurate and transparent score for a standard based on a representation of student learning
+• Our purpose in collecting a body of evidence is to allow teachers to determine an accurate and transparent score for a standard based on a representation of student learning.

 • Teachers use evidence to track your learning.
 Students can track their learning as well.